-- If a bush fire is burning on conservation land, the FES Commissioner may, in writing, authorise a bush fire liaison officer or another person to take control of all operations in relation to that fire - at the request of the CALM Act CEO; or - if, because of the nature or extent of the bush fire, the FES Commissioner considers that it is appropriate to do so. - If, under subsection (4) or (5), a bush fire liaison officer or another person (an authorised person) is authorised to take control of all operations in relation to a fire, all - bush fire control officers; and - bush fire liaison officers; and (b) - (c) authorised CALM Act officers; and - officers and members of a bush fire brigade, who are present at the fire are in all respects subject to, and are to act under, the authorised person's orders and directions.
+- (b) if, because of the nature or extent of the bush fire, the FES Commissioner considers that it is appropriate to do so. - (6) If, under subsection (4) or (5), a bush fire liaison officer or another person (an authorised person) is authorised to take control of all operations in relation to a fire, all - (a) bush fire control officers; and - (b) bush fire liaison officers; and - (c) authorised CALM Act officers; and - (d) officers and members of a bush fire brigade, who are present at the fire are in all respects subject to, and are to act under, the authorised person's orders and directions.